-Ruth was “of the women of Moab” but was genetically linked to Israel through Lot, the nephew of Abraham (Genesis 11:31).
-Ruth had married the son of an Israelite family while they were living in Moab, but at some point, her father-in-law, her husband, and her husband’s only brother passed away.
+Ruth was “of the women of Moab” but was genetically linked to Israel through Lot, the nephew of Abraham (Ruth 1:4; Genesis 11:31; 19:37).
+Ruth lived in the time of the judges.
+She had married the son of an Israelite family while they were living in Moab, but at some point her father-in-law, her husband, and her husband’s only brother died.
 So Ruth had to make a decision whether to stay in Moab, her home, or to go with her mother-in-law, Naomi, to a land she had never known—Judah.

-Ruth loved her mother-in-law, and had great compassion for her, seeing that she had lost not only her husband, but both of her sons.
-Ruth’s sister-in-law, Orpah, made the choice to go back to her people in Moab, but Ruth could not bear to part from Naomi or from the God of Israel that she had come to know.
-They made the journey back to Judah to the city of Bethlehem, where they decided to settle.
-Ruth’s testimony preceded her, for the owner of a nearby field, Boaz, had heard of her faithfulness, as recorded in Ruth 2:11: “Boaz replied, ‘I’ve been told all about what you have done for your mother-in-law since the death of your husband—how you left your father and mother and your homeland and came to live with a people you did not know before.
+Ruth loved her mother-in-law and had great compassion for her, seeing that she had lost not only her husband but both of her sons.
+Ruth’s sister-in-law, Orpah, made the choice to stay with her people in Moab, but Ruth could not bear to part from Naomi or from the God of Israel that she had come to know.
+Together, Ruth and Naomi made the journey back to Judah to the city of Bethlehem, where they decided to settle.
+Ruth’s testimony spread, and Boaz, the owner of a nearby field, heard of her faithfulness, as recorded in Ruth 2:11–12: “Boaz replied, ‘I’ve been told all about what you have done for your mother-in-law since the death of your husband—how you left your father and mother and your homeland and came to live with a people you did not know before.
 May the LORD repay you for what you have done.
 May you be richly rewarded by the LORD, the God of Israel, under whose wings you have come to take refuge.’”

-Ruth is an example of how God can change a life and take it in a direction He has foreordained, and we see Him working out His perfect plan in Ruth’s life, just as He does with all His children (Romans 8:28).
+Ruth is an example of how God can change a life and take it in a direction He has foreordained.
+We see Him working out His perfect plan in Ruth’s life, just as He does with all His children (Romans 8:28).
 Although Ruth came from a pagan background in Moab, once she met the God of Israel, she became a living testimonial to Him by faith.
 Even though she lived in humble circumstances before marrying Boaz, she believed that God was faithful to care for His people.
-Also, Ruth is an example to us that God rewards faithfulness: “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him” (Hebrews 11:6).
-Even though these promises are recorded in the New Testament, long after Ruth lived on earth, God’s Word stands for all eternity.
+Also, Ruth is an example to us of hard work and faithfulness.
+We know that God rewards faithfulness: “And without faith it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him” (Hebrews 11:6).